 Their shows focus on four eras of The Beatles’ history.

-Throughout each of these periods, The Bootleg Beatles are adorned in outfits matching the era.
+Throughout each period, The Bootleg Beatles are adorned in outfits matching the era.
 For these remarkable performances, the tribute band has additional musicians and an orchestra to put on a show you’ll never forget.

 The original Beatles were fans of Innes’s former comedy rock band known as the Bonzo Dog Doo-Dah Band.
 George Harrison made an appearance on Rutland Weekend Television with Eric Idle and Neil Innes during a 1975 Boxing Day special event.